philrz/scratchwiki/docs/Remote-zqd.md

 By default, the Brim application leverages the local filesystem for holding imported logs and packet capture data.
-However, new features available in Brim starting with v0.20.0 and related [zq tools](https://github.com/brimsec/zq) starting with v0.24.0 enable access to data stored remotely as well.
+However, new features available in Brim starting with v0.20.0 and related [Zed tools](https://github.com/brimdata/zed) starting with v0.24.0 enable access to data stored remotely as well.
 This cookbook describes the available options and current limitations.

 # About Cookbooks

-Brim cookbooks provide an opportunity to "test drive" new/experimental features in the Brim application and related zq tools.
-They also walk through details of how Brim and zq tools function and therefore may inspire other creative configurations.
+Brim cookbooks provide an opportunity to "test drive" new/experimental features in the Brim application and related Zed tools.
+They also walk through details of how Brim and Zed tools function and therefore may inspire other creative configurations.

 All efforts are made to disclose known caveats and limitations that are